DHPL Team Challenge League Rules

-Each match consists of 5 cumulative games where each player receives a score between 0-10.
-The team with the highest score when completing the full bank of machines will win that match, the team with the lowest score with lose that match, if there is a tie then it stays a tie.
-Team will play twice a night on an assigned bank of five machines.
+Each match consists of 5 cumulative games (2 Best Score, 2 Split Finger, 1 Alternate Shot) where each player receives a score between 1-4.
+The team with the highest score when completing the full bank of 5 machines will win that match, the team with the lowest score with lose that match, if there is a tie then it stays a tie.
+Teams will play twice a night on an assigned bank of five machines.
 The schedule will be posted so each team knows whom they are facing on what particular bank of machines.

 - All matches are scheduled to start at 7:00 PM.